GLOE Youth & Family

 As directors, we saw that in our two separate departments, there was a great opportunity to work together where we overlap, which brought about GLOE Youth & Family!
 And we are so excited to be doing just that - working together and building community.

-We hope you'll join us many future events!
+We hope you'll join us at our many future events!

 Director, GLOE - GLBT Outreach & Engagement